Enzoic/enzoic-python-client/README.md

             "domainsAffected": <int> The number of unique email address domains in this Exposure.
 So, for instance, if the Exposure only contained 'gmail.com' and 'yahoo.com' email addresses, this number would be 2.
         }

+Running Tests
+-
+If you wish to run tests set your PP_API_KEY and PP_API_SECRET in the pytest.ini file and then run `pytest ./tests`

 License
 -